moderndatacompany/dataos.info/docs/learn/dp_consumer_learn_track/introduction_data_product/index.md

 ## FAQs

-**Q1: Can multiple consumer-aligned data products use the same set of source-aligned data products?**
-DataOS offers the flexibility to build a variety of Data Products with potentially shared underlying data sources.
-This means that multiple data products aligned with different consumers can use the same set of source-aligned data products.
-For example, you could create data products using Customer, Product, and Sales data to support marketing campaigns, cross-sell opportunities, and customer 360 use cases.

-**Q2: What makes a Data Product consumption-ready?**
-A Data Product is considered consumption-ready when it is trusted by consumers, maintained up-to-date by engineering teams, and governed with proper approvals for use.

-**Q3: Can Data Products evolve over time?**
-Yes, Data Products are designed to be:
-**Responsive**: Adaptable to user feedback and changing requirements.
-**Reactive**: Capable of processing real-time data for timely decision-making.

-**Q4: Why are Data Products important?**
+**Q1: Why are Data Products important?**
 Data Products enable businesses to:
 1. Gain actionable insights.
 2. Reuse, share, and monetize data effectively.
 3. Improve decision-making through analytics.
 4. Seamlessly integrate data into applications.

+**Q2: Is consumption part of a Data Product?**
+Yes, consumption is linked to the consumption-ready layer of a Data Product.

+**Q3: Is a report/dashboard considered a Data Product?**
+No, a report or visualization is a way to consume a Data Product but is not a Data Product itself.

+**Q4: Are tables and schemas included in a Data Product?**
+Yes, tables and schemas are integral components of a Data Product.

+**Q5: Can one Data Product serve as input for another?**
+Absolutely, Data Products can interconnect to support various workflows.

+**Q6: What makes a Data Product consumption-ready?**
+A Data Product is considered consumption-ready when it is trusted by consumers, maintained up-to-date by engineering teams, and governed with proper approvals for use.

+**Q7: Can Data Products evolve over time?**
+Yes, Data Products are designed to be:
+**Responsive**: Adaptable to user feedback and changing requirements.
+**Reactive**: Capable of processing real-time data for timely decision-making.

+**Q8: Can multiple consumer-aligned data products use the same set of source-aligned data products?**
+DataOS offers the flexibility to build a variety of Data Products with potentially shared underlying data sources.
+This means that multiple data products aligned with different consumers can use the same set of source-aligned data products.
+For example, you could create data products using Customer, Product, and Sales data to support marketing campaigns, cross-sell opportunities, and customer 360 use cases.